Tran-Dac-Thuong/healthcare-backend-fullstack/README.md

 Open Mysql (Xampp) and run the attachment healthcare.sql to create a database named thuong with available data.

+In terminal, type npm start to run the project.

 Access the link http://localhost:3000/system/user-manage to switch to the user management page.

 If the link requires login, you can log in with an admin or doctor account.